rdupplaw/acebook/README.md

 This project is a web application that clones the main features of Facebook, users can create an account, and post messages and photos, as well as posting comments on other posts.

 This project was built in weeks 8/9 of the Makers Academy course in a team of 8, using AGILE development process with sprints lasting 2 days.

+We added features to be able to personalise a user's profile, and check their posts, as well as the profiles of other users who have posted.

 ### Built with